• Skip to primary navigation

 Kelli's Best Tips

-Let me just start this off by sharing the golden rule when it comes to working with puff pastry: if at any point your pastry is getting too warm, simply place it in the refrigerator or freezer to chill.
+Let me just start by sharing the golden rule for working with puff pastry: if it gets too warm, simply refrigerate or freeze it to chill.

 Here are a few more tips I've picked up for successfully filling turnovers: